Royal Melbourne Institute of Technology

-RMIT University, officially the Royal Melbourne Institute of Technology, is a public research university in Melbourne, Australia.
+The Royal Melbourne Institute of Technology (abbreviated as RMIT University) is a public research university located in the city of Melbourne in Victoria, Australia.
+Established in 1887 by Francis Ormond, it is the seventh-oldest institution of higher education in Australia, a founding member of the Australian Technology Network (ATN), and a member of Universities Australia (UA).

-Founded in 1887 by Francis Ormond, RMIT began as a night school offering classes in art, science and technology in response to the industrial revolution in Australia.
+RMIT began as a night school offering classes in art, science and technology in response to the Industrial Revolution in Australia.
 It was a private college for more than a hundred years before merging with the Phillip Institute of Technology to become a public university in 1992.
-It has an enrolment of around 95,000 higher and vocational education students, making it the largest dual-sector education institution in Australia.
-With an annual revenue of around A$1.5 billion, it is also one of the wealthiest universities in Australia.
-It is rated a five star university by Quacquarelli Symonds (QS) and is ranked 15th in the World for art and design subjects in the QS World University Rankings, making it the top art and design university in Australia and Oceania.
+It has an enrolment of around 95,000 higher and vocational education students.
+With an annual revenue of around A$1.5 billion.
+It is ranked 15th in the World for art and design subjects in the QS World University Rankings.